EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture

 \begin{definition} (Envy-Freeness Up to Any Good ($\efx$)).
 We say an allocation is $\efx$ if there is no strong envy between any pair of agents.
 Moreover, we say an allocation $X$ is $\alpha$-$\efx$ for an $\alpha \in (0, 1]$ if $v_i(X_i) \geq \alpha \cdot v_i(X_j \setminus g)$ for every $i,j \in [n]$ and $g \in X_j$. \end{definition}

 \begin{definition} (EFX-Feasibility).
-Given a partition $A = (A_1, A_2, \ldots, A_n)$ of items into $n$ bundles, we say bundle $A_k$ is EFX-feasible for agent $i$ if we have $v_i(A_k) \ge \max\limits_{j \in [n]} \max\limits_{g \in A_j} v_i(A_j \setminus g)$. \end{definition}
+Given a partition $X = (X_1, X_2, \ldots, X_n)$ of items into $n$ bundles, we say bundle $X_k$ is EFX-feasible for agent $i$ if we have $v_i(X_k) \ge \max\limits_{j \in [n]} \max\limits_{g \in X_j} v_i(X_j \setminus g)$. \end{definition}

 We say a bundle containing one item as a ``singleton".
 Note that no agent strongly envies an agent owning a singleton.

-Note that, in an orientation on a given multi-graph $G$, a vertex $i \in [n]$ receives edges that are incident to her.
-Thus, it is only the set of $i$'s neighbors in $G$ that can possibly strongly envy her.
+Also, since, in an orientation on a given multi-graph $G$, a vertex $i \in [n]$ receives edges that are incident to her, it implies that the set of $i$'s neighbors in $G$ are the only agents that can possibly strongly envy her.
 This leads to the following observation, which we will use frequently in future sections.

 \begin{observation} A partial orientation is $\efx$ on a multi-graph if and only if no agent strongly envies her neighbor. \end{observation}